Movie Review: ‘On The Basis Of Sex’ Makes A Nuanced Case About The Feminist Movement

 The intimate and lovely peek into Ruth’s family life isn’t so surprising when you know that the screenplay for On the Basis of Sex was written by Ginsburg’s nephew.
 Family is the backbone of this biopic and allows it to extend its statement on gender equality beyond just one woman, to include the entire society in the US, and the future generations.

 Though a historical film, On the Basis of Sex continually calls attention to how gender perceptions are changing.
-Or not.
-In a memorable moment, while Ruth and Jane discuss whether the society is ready to change their gender-based assumptions on caregivers, the camera zooms out to reveal a billboard of a woman being sexually objectified by a man.
+Or not changing.
+In a notable moment, while Ruth and Jane discuss whether the society is ready to rethink their gender-based assumptions on caregivers, the camera zooms out to reveal a billboard of a woman being sexually objectified by a man.
 If you miss its not-too-subtle message, it’s probably because we’re so used to seeing such media around us even today.
 So how far have we come in changing our perceptions of gender roles?

 The movie sets its direction towards not just what has changed since the 70s, but what has yet to be changed today, for us contemporary audiences.
 Throughout her preparation for the big day, and in the courtroom itself, Ruth is asked many complex questions that we still continue to confront today in every culture – should we try to change the law first, before trying to change the mindset of the public?
 How can the feminism work to fight racial discrimination, too?
 The movie just scratches the surface of examining these questions, and perhaps it’s a smart move not to attempt to have all the answers.
 Nevertheless, delving deeper into the intersection of gender and racial equality, in particular, would sharpen the movie’s rather safe conversations about social change.